andydu1/andydu1.github.io/_portfolioDF/microfluidicmixer.md

      * Thermal actuation
      * Magneto-hydrodynamic flow
      * Electrokinetic instability
-  * Passive mixers: the microchannel configuration is designed to increase the contact area and/or the contact time of both samples.
+  * **Passive mixers**: the microchannel configuration is designed to increase the contact area and/or the contact time of both samples.
 While no external energy or stimulus is required, passive schemes typically result in a lower mixing efficiency than active schemes.
 Passive mixing schemes include:
      * Lamination
      * Zig-zag channels
      * 3D serpentine structures